 This policy pertains to sexual misconduct perpetrated against students by USG students, faculty, or staff.

-Albany State University also supports and follows the Board of Regents policies on Sexual Misconduct and Student Conduct located in the following sections of the Board of Regents Policy Manual: 4.17 Sexual Misconduct Policy; 4.6.5 Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings.
+Albany State University also supports and follows the Board of Regents policies on Sexual Misconduct and Student Conduct.
 These policies can be viewed in their full text at: